 |168 x 66

 Do you Need Sleeping Bags for Camping?

-Ok, first things first do you even need a sleeping bag for camping?
-Well the truth is, no you don’t.
+Ok, first things first, do you even need a sleeping bag for camping?
+Well, the truth is, you don’t.
 You could save yourself the expense and just bring along the sheets and blankets that you have on your bed.

-However the reason why I don’t recommend sheets and blankets is that they just take up too much space in your car.
+However, I don’t recommend sheets and blankets because they just take up too much space in your car.
 If you’re a family and pop in sheets and blankets for every family member, the back of the car would be full with just that.

-So if this is your first camping trip with the kids, then perhaps you could just get away with the sheets and blankets from their beds, however if you think this is something you’re likely to do at least once a year, make the investment in one of the top rated sleeping bags for camping.
-If you get it right the first time, they’ll last you forever.
+So if this is your first camping trip with the kids, then perhaps you could just get away with the sheets and blankets from their beds.
+However, if you think this is something you’re likely to do at least once a year, invest in one of the top rated sleeping bags for camping.
+If you get it right the first time, it’ll last you forever.

 How to Choose the Best Sleeping Bags for Camping

 You’d think buying a sleeping bag would be easy, right?
 But when it comes to buying the best quality sleeping bags, there is quite a lot to consider.
 So before rushing out and buying the first sleeping bag you find, I urge you to take some time to consider what you really need.

 To ensure you purchase a high quality sleeping bag that will last you years and years, consider the following factors.

 A sleeping bag is provided with a temperature rating that guides what sort of weather conditions it is suited to.
 So, for example, if you’re after the best sleeping bag for cold weather, this will have a different temperature guide compared to the best sleeping bag for warm weather.